 At any time during manual DRO operation you may automatically move the table to your Absolute zero location in X and Y by pressing the RETURN ABS 0 soft key.
-When you do, the message window will read "Ready to Begin: Press GO when Ready".
+When you do, the message window will read "Ready to Begin: Press Go when Ready".

 Make sure your tool is clear and press the GO key.
-The servos will turn on, and you will be prompted to CHECK Z axis to make sure the quill is at a safe height.
-After you press GO, then the table will move at rapid speed to your X and Y absolute zero position, and then turn off.
+The servos will turn on, move the ram to Z retract then move the table at rapid speed to your X and Y absolute zero position, and then turn off.
 You will be at zero and in manual DRO operation.
+When you are in 2-axis CNC operation, only the X and Y will move, the ram will not.